mablae/service.script.call-notifications/README.md

 *Call Notifications* does what the name says:
 On incoming phone calls XBMC will show a notification.
-It also allows to pause playback or set volume to predefined level.

 The idea and parts of code are based on XBMC Yac Listener developed by @doug.